What Is a Purchase Order & How Does It Work?

-The shop owner creates a purchase order laying out exactly what they need from the supplier, and how much they will pay for it.
+The shop owner creates a purchase order laying out exactly what they need from the supplier.

-The supplier fulfills the order and delivers the items on the agreed due date.
+If the supplier has the inventory to fill the order, they’ll accept the purchase order, fulfill it, and deliver the items on the agreed due date.

-The supplier issues a bill or sales invoice for the purchased items.
+The supplier will then send a bill or sales invoice for the purchased items.

 The buyer pays for the item, and the sale is processed through the seller’s POS system.